urbit/urbit.org-reloaded/content/blog/hoon-4-lispers.md

 > In the beginning, von Neumann created the machine.
 And the machine was with rigorous form and code, and no compiler yet moved upon the face of the tubes.
 And the evening and the morning were the first day.
 >
-> And John Backus said, Let there be FORTRAN, and there was FORTRAN.
-And FORTRAN ruled over the assembly.
+> And John Backus said, Let there be FORTRAN, and there was Fortran.
+And Fortran ruled over the assembly.
 >
 > And John McCarthy saw the lambda calculus, that it was very good.
 And McCarthy made the LISP and divided the programmers who were for the array from the programmers who were for the list.
 >
-> And the FORTRAN and the LISP were the second day.
+> And the Fortran and the Lisp were the second day.
 And God set them in the firmament to give light upon the earth.

 Two great temperaments of programming language design span these poles:  Fortran as the engineer of assembler-first hard-nosed array coding and Lisp as the math professor running down to the machine room waving papers.
 While they have ceded some to the practicalities of the other over time, each is a trope of a particular computing paradigm.
 In this article, we will examine the Lisp pole in light of Urbit's development language, Hoon.

 Hoon is a statically typed functional programming language that is designed to be safe, efficient, and expressive.
 Hoon has a unique syntax relying heavily on symbolic expressions (using “runes”) rather than traditional keywords and operators.
 Hoon's underlying execution language, Nock, has been described as a “pico-Lisp“, making reference to its nature as a cell-based combinator calculus.
 Both languages (Nock and Hoon) follow very much in the philosophical steps of Lisp but seek to improve the genre.

-Lisp is known for its powerful macro system, which allows developers to write code that generates more code at compile time, and for its powerful `eval` statement; while Hoon provides a flexible metaprogramming system that allows developers to manipulate code at compile time and hot-swap code at runtime.
+Lisp is known for its powerful macro system, which allows developers to write code that generates more code at compile time, and for its powerful `eval` function; while Hoon provides a flexible metaprogramming system that allows developers to manipulate code at compile time and hot-swap code at runtime.

 This article will contrast classical Lisp syntax and assumptions with Hoon's design.
-Three overarching design principles have yielded the necessary components of Hoon's characteristic structure:
+As Lisp is a family of languages rather than a single implementation, I will strive to make generally applicable statements or qualify the discussion—I welcome nuance in your responses about the different major Lisp dialects.

+Hoon's characteristic structure has arisen from these overarching design principles:

 1. Hoon must compile to Nock, and benefits from reflecting Nock's calculational worldview.
 2. Hoon must be capable of live upgrades; that is, conscious brain surgery on itself.
-3. Hoon should grow organically based on actual developer usage patterns (and it did).
+3. Hoon should grow organically based on actual developer usage patterns.

-(There has, of course, also been organic evolution as core developers discovered particular design patterns and designed appropriately concise syntax.)

-Our investigation of Lisp and Hoon will cover:
+Our investigation of Lisp and Hoon will compare their syntax, their metaprogramming affordances, and their underlying philosophies.

-1. Syntax
-2. Metaprogramming
-3. Philosophy

 ##  Syntax

 Hoon has many commonalities with Lisp and its most common calling convention is sugared to appear like Lisp.
-The syntax of Nock differs—e.g. using `[]` brackets instead of `()` parentheses—and Nock does not have non-numeric tokens or names.
+The conventions of Nock differ—e.g. using `[]` brackets instead of `()` parentheses—and Nock does not have non-numeric tokens or names.
 Hoon serves as a more human-friendly syntax which mediates common expressions and structures much as C overlays assembly language.
 For practical purposes, we never need to write Nock code by hand, and so while Nock informs Hoon's design choices, we don't need to understand any Nock to talk about Hoon.

 Both Lisp and Hoon are homoiconic, meaning that code and data are directly represented the same way:  Lisp code is represented as Lisp data structures, and Hoon code is represented as Hoon data structures.
 Homoiconicity means that code can be manipulated and transformed as data at runtime.
 While the most compelling investigation in this article focuses on metaprogramming, we need to start with a comparative syntax and grammar so we understand how code and data are represented.

 Before all of that, let us compare a simple program implemented in both Lisp and Hoon.
-Since both programming languages are functional languages that result in values and prefer to avoid side effects, we will not use a trivial “Hello World” example.
+Both programming languages are species of functional languages for which expressions result in values, but they handle side effects differently:  in Hoon side effects are strictly impossible (although a runtime workaround permits I/O and necessary effects), while in Lisp side effects are permitted (although opinions on their use vary).
+We will therefore not use a trivial “Hello World” example.
 Instead we will calculate the arithmetic mean of a set of numbers of known size.

 ```scheme
 (define (mean a)